melcol/ai-test/README.md

 # ai-test
-# Project to dive into the world of Artificial Intelligence and Machine Learning
+# Project that take a deep dive into the world of Artificial Intelligence and Machine Learning
+# Existing Knowledge to draw conclusion and answer questions
 # Melvin C